stephenchung27/interviews/README.md

 ## LeetCode Grind

 The reality of technical interviews is that it is a flawed system, dependent on luck.
 You can get a problem at an interview that you solved the day before and pass.
 Some problems are unnecessarily difficult unless you've solved them before.
 But don't be discouraged!
 The point of this entire guide is to help you develop a "toolkit" of problem-solving methods.
-Very soon, you will be able to solve more complex problems you don't know how to even approach right now.
+Very soon, you will be able to solve complex problems that you don't even know how to approach right now.

 Unfortunately, this part is less structured than the 4-week sprint.
 Now, all the daily problems and motivation will have to come from yourself.
-You will need to identify topics you are struggling with which requires a level of awareness and introspection.
-Then you have to have the patience to drill yourself on these problems until you're able to solve them without any help within a short time period.
+You will need to identify topics you are struggling with, which requires a certain level of awareness and introspection.
+Then, you have to have the patience to drill yourself on these problems until you're able to solve them, without any help, within a short time period.

 [LeetCode Grinding Guide](https://www.reddit.com/r/cscareerquestions/comments/6luszf/a_leetcode_grinding_guide/)